Jim Toman: After Liberty

 On August 4, 2017, it was announced that Toman would become the assistant head coach for the College of Charleston Cougars baseball team.

 Middle Tennessee

 On June 20, 2018, Toman was named the head coach of the Middle Tennessee Blue Raiders baseball program.

-In August 2022, a few weeks after being arrested on suspicion driving while intoxicated in Murfreesboro, Tennessee, Toman resigned as MTSU's head coach.
+In August 2022, Toman resigned as MTSU's head coach.

+Death

+Toman died of glioblastoma on August 4, 2026, at the age of 64.

 Head coaching record

 Below is a table of Toman's yearly records as a collegiate head baseball coach.